levg34/babylonts/README.md

-# test-babylonjs
+# babylon-ts-template

-Test for babylonjs
+Template to start a babylonjs project in TypeScript with vite builder.